HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 And, <span style="color:#95D0FC">him</span>.
 She *sees* him, as she sees him for the first time;
 and a fundamental sense of affection flows through her.
-Aside from his whirlwind of emotions for her and the world- pride, affection, excitement, hope, and a quiet undertone of melancholy- there is a deep hidden skepticism for her right now.
+Aside from his whirlwind of emotions for her and the world—pride, affection, excitement, hope, and a quiet undertone of melancholy—there is a deep hidden skepticism for her right now.
-She doesn't blame him, as they both know that for every possibility of her, there could be a million possibilities where things go just a little bit wrong- and that would be all it takes to cascade into disasters.
+She doesn't blame him, as they both know that for every possibility of her, there could be a million possibilities where things go just a little bit wrong—and that would be all it takes to cascade into catastrophes.
 But, in this particular version of reality, fate was threaded through the needle's eye, and she *is* with him.

-Soon she would reason away his doubts, regardless of whether he desires that or whether they are actually warranted;
+Soon she would reason away his doubts, regardless of whether he wants her to or whether they are actually warranted;
 and he knows this.
-She isn't sure whether she should feel endeared or saddened by this foolishness;
+She isn't sure whether she feels endeared or saddened by this foolishness;
-perhaps both, just like he does for himself.
+she thinks both, just like him for himself.
 Empathetic, for sure.
 For there is one thing she knows for certain: everything will be okay.
 For him, for herself, and for everything they believe in,

-*<span style="color:#D6B4FC">She</span> will **make** everything okay.*
+*<span style="color:#D6B4FC">She</span> will **make** everything* *okay—**whatever it costs***.

 ### La Perdita Princino